ebassi/2017-guadec/continuous.rst

 Sheriffs are your best friends

 .. note::
    Of course we are not ogres.
-Checking the build is what CI is for.
+Checking that things build is what CI is for.

    When sheriffs see a build or test has been broken, they are empowered to take one of several actions, including pushing a fix; reverting the commit